 Mold thrives in humid and dark places.
 The optimal growth temperature range for molds is 77°F to 88°F (20°C to 30°C), though some growth may occur anywhere between 32°F to 95°F (0°C to 35°C).

-The best thing to do to prevent mold from coming back to your leather bags and shoes is to control the moisture in your room where you store your bags.
+The best thing to do to prevent mold from coming back to your leather bags and shoes is to control the moisture in the room where you store your bags.
 You can lower the humidity in your room by doing the following:

 - Keep your Room Well-Ventilated and Well-lit: You can do this by keeping your windows open during the summer months to keep fresh air from flowing inside the room.
 You can also position your storage cabinets in a well-lit area that receives indirect sunlight to inhibit the growth of mold.
 Do not place your bag storage in an area that gets direct sunlight as it might damage the leather.